 As a disclaimer before I begin, I’d like to thank the fine folks over at Plot Points.
 The datafile template used below for my custom characters were modified from those they use.
 They’ve been a source of inspiration to myself and a great resource to the community, and I can’t thank them enough.

-The Basic Game comes with 22 Hero datafiles (player character sheets), most of whom are very popular heroes in their own right in the Marvel universe.
+The Basic Game comes with 22 Hero character sheets, or Marvel Heroic Roleplaying Datafiles, most of which represent characters that are very popular heroes in their own right in the Marvel universe.
 The Civil War Event, just recently released, offers a further 32, some of whom are updated versions of prior heroes for use specifically in Civil War.
 However, there were some notable omissions, like Thor and Hawkeye (who have both since been released for free by MWP) and Hulk, who has yet to be officially released but has had many fan treatments from the community.
 Even though the selections included with the game are popular, comic fans usually have their own favourites, many of whom had not been included.

 Even before Marvel Heroic Roleplaying was officially released, prospective players were using what they knew of the rules to create custom datafiles of their favorite Marvel heroes.
 The system itself has also been “hacked” for use in a more standard sword-and-sorcery setting, a Star Wars setting, the fan-favorite Torg setting, and more.

 The interesting part of character creation in this system is that the Basic Game does not provide strict guidelines for how powerful a character can be.
 This is intentional.